 The Company records compensation expense associated with stock options and other equity-based compensation using the Black-Scholes-Merton option valuation model for estimating fair value of stock options granted under our plan.
 The Company amortizes the fair value of stock options on a ratable basis over the requisite service periods, which are generally the vesting periods.
 The expected life of awards granted represents the period of time that they are expected to be outstanding.
 The Company estimates the volatility of our common stock based on the historical volatility of its own common stock over the most recent period corresponding with the estimated expected life of the award.
 The Company bases the risk-free interest rate used in the Black Scholes-Merton option valuation model on the implied yield currently available on U.S. Treasury zero-coupon issues with an equivalent remaining term equal to the expected life of the award.
-The Company has not paid any cash dividends on our common stock and does not anticipate paying any cash dividends in the foreseeable future.
+The Company has not paid any cash dividends in the foreseeable future.
 Consequently, the Company uses an expected dividend yield of zero in the Black-Scholes-Merton option valuation model and adjusts share-based compensation for changes to the estimate of expected equity award forfeitures based on actual forfeiture experience.
 The effect of adjusting the forfeiture rate is recognized in the period the forfeiture estimate is changed.